Stella-Achar-Oiro/mini-framework/examples/todoMVC/README.md

 - **Event delegation** for better performance
 - **State batching** to minimize re-renders
 - **localStorage persistence** for data permanence

+## Troubleshooting

+If the todoMVC doesn't render or shows import errors:

+1. **Check Server Path**: Make sure you're running the server from the project root directory (mini-framework), not from the examples/todoMVC directory
+2. **Check Console**: Open browser DevTools and check for JavaScript errors in the Console tab
+3. **Check Network**: Verify all framework files are loading correctly in the Network tab
+4. **Clear Cache**: Try a hard refresh (Ctrl+F5 or Cmd+Shift+R) to clear browser cache

 ## Browser Compatibility